dennissxz/data-science-handbook/11-math/00-math.md

-# Math Foundations
+# Math

-In this section we introduce some interesting math problems with solutions.
+In this section we introduce math foundations.